OrbitalOwen/roblox-testservice-watcher/README.md

+> :warning: **This is hacky**: The method leveraged here is temporary until a better method of cache busting modules exits.

 # roblox-testservice-watcher

 This is a Roblox Studio plugin to automatically run unit tests within Studio when a script in a watched directory is changed, with a fresh `ModuleScript` require cache.